-"I can't and don't want to resort to AC again," he said.
+"I can't and don't want to resort to AC again," he said, speaking to DW in 2022.
 "But it's getting worse every year and we're not really adapting."

-And that although air conditioners were only widespread in a few countries like Japan and the United States — where more than 90% of households have them — and only available to 8% of people in the hottest parts of the world.
+AC units are only widespread in a few countries like Japan and the United States — where more than 90% of households have them.
+They're only available to 8% of people in the hottest parts of the world.

 But as the summers get hotter demand for space cooling is soaring, especially in emerging economies.
-Electricity demand could more than triple by 2050, using as much energy as all of China and India today just to cool buildings.
+Electricity demand could more than triple by 2050.

 Old cooling tricks can make a significant difference if they are communicated properly and facilitated, according to Rempel.
 This shows the Pacific Northwest, one of the few US regions where air conditioners aren't yet ubiquitous, can avoid adopting air conditioning or at least minimize it even as extreme heat becomes more likely, she said.

 Designing more energy efficient buildings for warmer climates

 Passive cooling can also be integrated into a building's design.
 Some methods, such as wind catchers in North Africa and the Middle East, have been staving off heat for centuries.

 These towers with open windows are positioned on top of buildings and, as the name suggests, are made to "catch" the wind.
 They direct the fresh air indoors and push the warm air back out through the tower.
 Though traditional wind catchers are largely out of use, commercial models using the same technology can be used in modern buildings.